BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

     "groups": [
       {
         "id": "Int - id of the Group",
-        "name": "String - name of the Group",
+        "name": "String - name of the Group"
       }
     ],
     "location": { "": "Geopoint for the OrgUnit",